pkg-tool/vibro/docs/src/languages/python.md

 # How to Set Up Python in Zed

-Python support is available natively in Zed.
+Python support is available natively in Vector.

 - Tree-sitter: [tree-sitter-python](https://github.com/zed-industries/tree-sitter-python)
 - Language Servers: